 In an economic climate of a strong competition, customers are more likely to be picky and flip back and forth between brands.
 This means that unsatisfied clients can quickly lead to churn and a low retention rate.

-For more information on why your company should be measuring customer satisfaction, check out this blog post.
+Check out this blog post for more information on Why your company should be measuring customer satisfaction,

 The most useful tool for measuring customer satisfaction is without a doubt the survey.